jonahseguin/Reflex/README.md

 # Reflex
 The trainable AntiCheat that learns your rules - for Minecraft Spigot/Bukkit

+# Disclaimer [2020 publication]
+This project has not been touched in years, and I am open sourcing it because I'm not sure if I ever plan on finishing Reflex.
+Feel free to use, but it is released without warranty or guarantee of functioning.

 # About
 Version 1 of The Reflex project was started in May of 2016, with the idea of a lagless solution for Minecraft servers.
 As of April 24, 2017 version 2 has begun development.
 A new check system has been introduced and continues to follow the idea of a performance-oriented solution to this day.